 The Presidency of the PGEU changes on an annual basis by the way of a rotation system among members.
 To facilitate the work of the PGEU in giving advice and formulating proposals in many different policy areas relevant to community pharmacy and public health, a number of PGEU Working Groups have been established.

 The General Assembly is the supreme body of the association which decides on all important matters including PGEU policy decisions and the annual budget.
-The General Assembly meets three times per year and all ordinary members and observer members delegations attend.
+The General Assembly meets two times per year and all ordinary members and observer members delegations attend.

 Policy proposals are developed by the Working Groups in collaboration with the Secretariat, and the Executive Committee presents policy proposals to the General Assembly with its recommendations for action.

 PGEU holds a Symposium every year the day before/after the June General Assembly.

 The Symposium features expert speakers from the world of pharmacy, the European institutions, national authorities, academia and patient groups.

 The chair of the Executive Committee is the President.